Can I Change My Medicare Supplement Plan Anytime?

 However, you will be required to pay the premiums for both plans for the one-month free look period.
 In addition, if you do not decide to switch back until after the free look period is over, you will be required to reapply for your old plan and undergo medical underwriting before you are approved for health coverage under your old plan.

-It is also important to understand what might happen if you have an older plan that is no longer offered.
+It is also essential to understand what might happen if you have an older plan that is no longer offered.
 For example, if you have Medicare Part F and decide to try a different plan, you won’t be able to return to your old plan.
 By contrast, if you remain with your older plan, you are grandfathered in and can continue with your plan as long as you do not leave it.

-In addition to the initial special enrollment period, you might also have guaranteed issue rights when changing Medicare Supplement plans if the insurance company for your Medicare Select current plan has left your plan’s service area or if you relocate away from it.
+In addition to the initial enrollment period, you might also have guaranteed issue rights when changing Medicare Supplement plans if the insurance company for your Medicare Select current plan has left your plan’s service area or if you relocate away from it.

 Other events that could trigger a special enrollment period with guaranteed issue rights include the following: